The Fertility Link

 IVF Add-Ons: The Evidence Traffic Light

 Many fertility clinics offer optional add-ons during IVF cycles.
 The evidence behind these add-ons varies enormously.
-This guide adapts the HFEA traffic light system so you can ask informed questions before agreeing to anything.
+This guide adapts the HFEA traffic-light system so you can ask informed questions before agreeing to anything — and avoid paying CAD/USD $500–$5,000 for procedures with no real evidence.

-Per the HFEA 2024 National Patient Survey, only 37% of patients said add-on risks were explained to them.
+Per the HFEA 2024 National Patient Survey, only 37% of patients said add-on risks were explained to them before they agreed to the upgrade.

 PGT-A (preimplantation genetic testing for aneuploidy)